 There are lots of vegetables you can either plant outside in May or start seedlings to plant a few weeks later to keep the fun going.
 The best part: you can continue caring for your plants throughout the summer, watch them grow, and eat the delicious results of your hard work at the end of the summer.

 Top it off with the perfect gift

 Looking to add a gift to your fun Mother’s Day plans?
 Get the special woman in your life a gift that protects animal families around the world.
 World Animal Gifts are symbolic and eco-friendly, making them perfect for the environmentally-conscious.
-Browse the catalog here.
+Browse the catalogue for more info.